con2000us/Wilbur-s-rewardbook/docs/DEPLOYMENT.md

 1. In your Supabase dashboard, go to **SQL Editor** (left sidebar)
 2. Click **"New query"**
-3. Open `setup-database.sql` from this repository
+3. Open `database/setup-database.sql` from this repository
 4. Copy the **entire content** and paste into the SQL Editor
 5. Click **"Run"** (or press `Ctrl+Enter`)
 6. You should see: `✅ Database setup completed successfully!`